aws-samples/serverless-patterns/eventbridge-pipes-ddbstream-sfn-terraform/README.md

 # DynamoDB Stream to Step Functions with EventBridge Pipes

-This pattern shows how to use Amazon EventBridge Pipes to launch a AWS Step Functions state machine with a message coming from an Amazon DynamoDB stream
+This pattern shows how to use Amazon EventBridge Pipes to connect Amazon DynamoDB streams with AWS Step Functions and launch a state machine.

 ![Pipes diagram](./ArchDiagram.png)